featured image

 return True

+File size measurement without loading the file.
 This is where many beginners make a mistake: they read the entire file into memory to check its size.
-STORM DAT uses the seek-tell pattern instead, which measures the file without allocating a single byte of content memory.
+The seek-tell pattern measures the file without allocating a single byte of content memory.

 def validate_file_size(file_obj, max_size_mb):